Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/multiple_weapons_system.md

    will shut off if the tank or MER is jettisoned, allowing launch or jettison.

 2. BRU-5/A with single bomb; the CL tank light will illuminate.
-Forward position Sparrows can be launched or jettisoned, however, attention should be paid to eliminate lateral roll movements until the launched weapon is clear.
+Forward position Sparrows can be launched or jettisoned; however, attention should be paid to eliminate lateral roll movements until the launched weapon is clear.

 3. Aero-27/A with Centerline Arming Unit.
-The CL tank light will illuminate, however the forward position AIM-7s cannot be jettisoned or released until this is removed post-flight.
+The CL tank light will illuminate;
+   however, the forward position AIM-7s cannot be jettisoned or released until this is removed post-flight.

 ## Interlock Switch